The ERC Ministry Training Institute is a ministry of the Eastern Regional Conference of the Churches of God, General Conference.

 The MTI is governed by a Board of Directors, which is elected by the ERC Administrative Council and, ultimately, to the ERC Ad Council.

-The MTI has a formal Director, Dr. Steve Dunn, who is responsible for the daily operations, admissions, academic affairs, course scheduling and development, faculty hiring and oversight, and student relations.
+The MTI’s Executive Director is responsible for the daily operations, admissions, academic affairs, course scheduling and development, faculty hiring and oversight, and student relations.

 The ETC MTI is not accredited by theological associations and is not certified to grant formal academic degrees.
 It does, however, attempt to provide Pastoral Track courses of Master’s Level Quality and Ministry Enrichment at a bachelor’s level of instruction.
 All of our instructors are continuing to be engaged in Christian ministry, primarily in local churches.

 Two tracks of study are offered by the MTI:

 The Pastoral Track focuses on preparing persons for professional ministry, particularly in congregations.
 Students may take Pastoral Track courses either for credit or for audit.
 None of these courses are credited towards the completion of a Certificate of Completion unless the student is formally enrolled as a student in the Pastoral Track.

 Enrollment in the Pastoral Track requires the completion of an application and payment of an enrollment fee of $15.
 A student may enroll after taking courses upon completion of the application for enrollment.